 This Extended Package for the Network Devices Protection Profile (PDF) addresses a range of security threats related to infiltration into a protected network and exfiltration from a protected network.

-ASD Approved Protection Profiles, March 2012
+DSD Approved Protection Profiles, March 2012

-ASD approves the following three documents:
+DSD approves the following three documents:

 - Protection Profile for Full Disk Encryption (PDF)